Navigating Immigration Law · · 15 min read

 Gather Essential Documentation Before Your Consultation

-Before you head to your visa law consultation at Vasquez Law Firm, it’s crucial to gather all the necessary documentation.
-This preparation can make a significant difference in your case.
+Before you head to your consultation at Vasquez Law Firm, it’s crucial to gather all the necessary documents.
+This preparation can make a difference in your case.
 Here’s what you need:

 • Personal Identification: Bring your passport, birth certificate, or any government-issued ID.